Mayshinlyan/Assignment3-New-York/README.md

 ### Designer

-* created a CSS profile based on a loose interpretation of a certain website
+* created a CSS profile based on a loose interpretation of a website selected by the IA
 * selected and installed custom fonts from Google that match the style of the page
-* applied properties to images to make them adapt to the size of the screen (desktop vs. mobile).
+* applied properties to images to make them adapt to the size of the screen

 ### Coder